#JHMChat Transcript

 @RJmdphilly Daily lung exams on stable COVID patients without underlying obstructive lung disease do not change my management, so I don’t do them.
 Worsening hypoxia or known asthma/COPD absolutely deserves exam.
 Intentionality matters. #JHMChat

-Joe Thomas, MD @DocWithBowtie
+Joe Thomas, MD, FHM @DocWithBowtie

 @JHospMedicine A4: Protects against vs. contributing burnout probably depends on our relationship created with the patient.
 Also depends on our attitude.
 Sometimes I feel impatient as a patient is telling me something that maybe isn’t immediately relevant, but they want to share.#JHMChat